alexarje/sensing/book/week1.md

 - **[Psychology of Music](https://journals.sagepub.com/home/pom)**: Covers a wide range of topics in music psychology, including music education, therapy, and cultural studies.
 - **[Frontiers in Psychology: Auditory Cognitive Neuroscience](https://www.frontiersin.org/journals/psychology/sections/auditory-cognitive-neuroscience)**: A section of the Frontiers in Psychology journal that focuses on auditory perception, music cognition, and related neuroscience.
 - **[Music & Science](https://journals.sagepub.com/home/mns)**: An interdisciplinary journal that publishes research on the scientific study of music, including its psychological, cultural, and technological dimensions.

-These journals provide valuable insights and are excellent resources for staying informed about the latest research in music psychology.

 </details>